Jen0821/Parallel-GameOfLife/README.md

 ### Scaling and Constraints

   * **Significant Speedup:** The parallel implementation reduced the mean runtime from **83.5 seconds** (serial) to **12.6 seconds** (parallel with 15 threads), achieving an **85%** performance improvement.
-  * **Limiting Factors:** Performance stabilization occurred after about 13 threads.
+  * **Limiting Factors:** Performance stabilisation occurred after about 13 threads.
 This is due to:
     1. The machine's hardware limit (**20 physical CPU cores**).
     2. The **I/O part** (PGM file handling) remains a **serial execution bottleneck**, limiting maximum achievable speedup.